We assume that the reader is familiar with LIGO's testing framework. A reference can be found here.

 Consider the following test, which deploys a contract passed as

-main above), and then tests that
+an argument, and then tests that

-Increment(7) works as intended on an initial storage
+Add(7) works as intended on an initial storage

 For performing mutation testing as before, we write the following test: